awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 ## Overview of upgrading PostgreSQL<a name="USER_UpgradeDBInstance.PostgreSQL.Overview"></a>

-To safely upgrade your DB instances, Amazon RDS uses the pg\_upgrade utility described in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/pgupgrade.html)\.
+To safely upgrade your DB instances, Amazon RDS uses the `pg_upgrade` utility described in the [PostgreSQL documentation](https://www.postgresql.org/docs/current/pgupgrade.html)\.

 Amazon RDS takes two DB snapshots during the upgrade process if your backup retention period is greater than 0\.
 The first DB snapshot is of the DB instance before any upgrade changes have been made\.
 If the upgrade doesn't work for your databases, you can restore this snapshot to create a DB instance running the old version\.
 The second DB snapshot is taken after the upgrade completes\.

 **Note**
 Amazon RDS takes DB snapshots during the upgrade process only if you have set the backup retention period for your DB instance to a number greater than 0\.
 To change your backup retention period, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.

+When you upgrade the primary DB instance, all the in\-Region read replicas are also automatically upgraded\.
+After the upgrade workflow starts, the replica instances wait for the `pg_upgrade` to complete successfully on the primary DB instance\.
+Then the primary instance upgrade waits for the replica instance upgrades to complete\.
+You experience an outage until the upgrade is complete\.
+If you have any older replicas from earlier major versions they will not be upgraded\.

 If your DB instance is in a Multi\-AZ deployment, both the primary writer DB instance and standby DB instances are upgraded\.
 The writer and standby DB instances are upgraded at the same time\.
-You experience an outage until the upgrade is complete\.

 After an upgrade is complete, you can't revert to the previous version of the database engine\.
 If you want to return to the previous version, restore the DB snapshot that was taken before the upgrade to create a new DB instance\.